bcgov/cthub/README.md

 # License
 The code is a fork from Richard's personal project.
 Please do not clone, copy or replicate this project unless you're authorized to do so.

+# List of Dev Work | What to do before bringing in a new ticket into a Sprint

+This is a list that was created on 2023-02-01 with all Zelda Devs to provide alternative work instead of bringing in a new ticket.

+**Team Rule* Do not bring in ticket After Friday

+1. Help another Dev - see if other Devs need help to finish their ticket

+2. PR Reviews – linked to the task above

+3. Writing additional tests – for both tront and back end

+4. Take a look at Tech Debt tickets - If we bring in tickets let's bring in Tech Debt first

+5. Learning time:

+- Take the opportunity to familiarize yourself with business logic, tech (anything around work we do)

+- New learning and applying it to our work

+- Innovation work